 3. Loudons

 Whether you want an all-day breakfast, or the option to switch from haggis to vegan pancakes, Loudons is sure to live up to your expectations.
-Their Fountainbridge branch was already a hit with the residents before opening a branch in New Waverly.
+Their Fountainbridge branch was already a hit with the residents before opening a branch in New Waverley.
 One of the best brunches in Edinburgh, Loudons makes everyone feel at home in its cosy interiors.
 You can also bring your pet dog to this artisan bakery!

 Loudons’ New Waverly outlet is located just behind the Royal Mile, barely five minutes walk from the Waverly train station, Holyrood Palace, and the Scottish Parliament.
 So, an excellent option if you’ve just arrived in town…